-There are 5 lawful reasons which may be classed as a fair reason for dismissal:
+There are 5 fair reasons for dismissal:

 Why does it matter?

 A claim for unfair dismissal can be difficult to prove and equally difficult to defend.
-At Thrive, we regularly assist both claimant’s and respondents in unfair dismissal claims.
+At Thrive, we regularly assist both claimants and respondents in unfair dismissal claims.

 Examples of a situation where Thrive could assist you in a claim for unfair dismissal:

 If you have been dismissed for…

 - Needed time off for jury service